usegalaxy-eu/gdpr/src/pages/tos.md

 ## Service Availability

 The Service is provided on a best-effort basis.
-The operators do not guarantee uninterrupted or error-free availability.
+It does not guarantee uninterrupted or error-free availability.
 The Service, or any feature of it, may be modified, suspended, or discontinued at any time without notice.
-The operators accept no responsibility for loss of data or access resulting from such modifications, suspensions, or discontinuations; you are encouraged to maintain your own backups of important data.
+No responsibility for loss of data or access resulting from such modifications, suspensions, or discontinuations is accepted; you are encouraged to maintain your own backups of important data.